Skip to main content

 Adding a dependency

-devhelm status-data dependencies add github
+devhelm dependencies track github

-devhelm status-data dependencies add stripe
+devhelm dependencies track stripe

 Once added, any incident reported by the service creates a DevHelm incident with source STATUS_DATA.
 By default, new dependencies are added in silent tracking mode (AWARENESS): the incident is created and visible on the dashboard, but no Slack / PagerDuty / Telegram / email / webhook alerts fire.
 Choose silent tracking when you want to monitor a vendor without paging anyone; switch to one of the paging modes (INCIDENTS_ONLY, ALL, MAJOR_ONLY — see below) to route the incident through your notification policies.